hdShang/arxiv-daily/docs/cs-CL/2025-08-29/papers/250821377v1-challenges-and-applications-of-large-language-models-a-comparison-of.md

 ---
 layout: default
-title: Challenges and Applications of Large Language Models: A Comparison of GPT and DeepSeek family of models
+title: "Challenges and Applications of Large Language Models: A Comparison of GPT and DeepSeek family of models"
 ---

 # Challenges and Applications of Large Language Models: A Comparison of GPT and DeepSeek family of models